zsunberg/CU-Optimization-Materials/project/report_assignment.md

 ASEN 6519 Optimization Final Project Report Assignment
 =========================================

-The last major assignment for the class is the final project report.
+The last major assignment for the class is the final project.
+This is the report component of the project.
 The goal is to produce a paper that is similar to a conference paper (but probably with narrower scope and less novelty).

 Formatting
 ----------